 Comment 1

-“Need to work on getting the ball off your foot a little bit more in order to distribute quicker, but overall, you have good first touch and the ability to keep the ball safe.”
+“Need to work on getting the ball off your foot a little bit more in order to distribute quicker.
+But overall, you have a good first touch and the ability to keep the ball safe.”

 Why is this comment important?
 This comment recognizes the player’s existing strengths with regard to initial ball contact while encouraging the player to improve their footwork.
 When providing constructive feedback, it is essential for coaches to keep the player encouraged, which is what this comment illustrates.